AustralianBioCommons/how_to_findable_citable_software/pages/04_purpose_function_requirements.md

 ### 1. Ontology terms and tags

 Ontologies are standardised dictionaries for specific domains, and make sure that researchers are using the same names to describe the same concepts.
-EDAM is a good choice for bioscience{% cite ison_edam_2013 %}.
+EDAM is a good choice for bioscience {% cite ison_edam_2013 %}.
 It is under constant development and is used by registries (e.g. {% tool "biotools" %} {% cite ison_biotools_2019 %}, {% tool "workflowhub" %} {% cite goble_implementing_2021 %}).

-If EDAM is not suitable, you can use {% tool "fairsharing" %} to [locate additional ontologies](https://fairsharing.org/search?fairsharingRegistry=Standard){% cite sansone_fairsharing_2019 %}.
+If EDAM is not suitable, you can use {% tool "fairsharing" %} to [locate additional ontologies](https://fairsharing.org/search?fairsharingRegistry=Standard) {% cite sansone_fairsharing_2019 %}.
 You can also add custom tags or keywords to your software.
 Terms commonly used in your research community or domain would be a good start.

 {% include callout.html type="tip" content="[EDAM browser](https://edamontology.github.io/edam-browser) makes selecting terms a breeze!" %}